 Christopher Lundgren is the Social Science Dept. Chair and AP U.S. Government & Politics and Economics teacher at KIPP Nashville Collegiate High School.
 A classroom teacher for 16 years, including six with APGov, Christopher has taught five different AP courses and history-focused resource classes for students who need additional support.
 He taught for eight years at private schools and is completing his eighth year at Collegiate, a charter school whose mission is to create a path to college for Nashville’s students of color.

-In addition to academic instruction, Christopher is the Youth in Government advisor and Girls’ Soccer coach for KIPP Collegiate, an instructor of Shotokan Karate, and serves on the board of the Tennessee Environmental Council.
+In addition to academic instruction, Christopher is the Youth in Government advisor, Girls’ Soccer coach for KIPP Collegiate, and an instructor of Shotokan Karate.
+He serves on the board of the Tennessee Environmental Council.
 He holds a B.A. in Biology from the University of Chicago and master’s degrees in religion and history from Yale and the University of Virginia, respectively.
-When not teaching or writing, Christopher spends time with his wife and three school-aged children and enjoys drinking espresso to keep up with them.

 Maria Schmidt Portrait PhotographU.S.
 Government: Dr. Maria Schmidt

 Dr. Maria Schmidt was the Supervisor of Social Studies K-12 for the Westfield Public Schools in Westfield, N.J.
-She taught social studies at Westfield High School and authored the curriculum, and initiated and taught the law-related education courses and the AP United States Government and Politics course there.
-She is an attorney, former adjunct professor of education at Seton Hall University, a former trustee of the NJ State Bar Foundation, and a member of its Law-Related Education Committee.
+She taught social studies at Westfield High School, authored the curriculum, and initiated and taught the law-related education courses and the AP United States Government and Politics course there.
+She is an attorney, former adjunct professor of education at Seton Hall University, a former NJ State Bar Foundation trustee, and a member of its Law-Related Education Committee.

 Scott Horton Portrait PhotographU.S.
 History: Scott Horton

-Scott Horton has been a social studies teacher at Williamsville South High School since 1994.
+Scott Horton has been a Williamsville South High School social studies teacher since 1994.
 He began teaching Advanced Placement American History in 1998 and has been a reader of the U.S. history exam since 2003 and a table leader since 2015.
 In addition, Mr. Horton has taught survey-level American history courses in the history department at Buffalo State College since 2001.
 He has served in various roles in Williamsville, including assistant coach for the varsity ice hockey team, First Vice President for the Williamsville Teachers Association, and advisor to clubs, including Guitar Club, Model U.N., and Chess Club.
-He lives in Getzville with his wife and two sons, who are both graduates of Williamsville South.

 Kit Wainer Portrait PhotographWorld History: Kit Wainer